eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ```
 is printed.

-The subscriber runs twice times faster than the publisher, to make sure that all data samples are received.
+The subscriber runs 10x times faster than the publisher, to make sure that all data samples are received.

 ### Publisher application (typed)